-Notifying the End of Your Home Ed Program
+Terminating Your Home Ed Program

 If you end your home ed program for any reason prior to your child’s completion of high school, it is necessary to notify your Participating Agency (the education entity to whom you originally filed your notification when you started) who may be your local SAU office, a private school, or the NH Department of Education within 15 days of the conclusion of your home ed program per RSA 193-A:5 and Ed 315 rules.
 You do not need to give an explanation or say where your child will be enrolled.
-The state DOE’s mailing address is 101 Pleasant Street, Concord, NH 03301-3860.
-The content of your termination letter should contain the same information as your original notification:

-- the children's names
+• the children's names

-- addresses
+• addresses

-- birth dates
+• birth dates

-- parent(s)' name(s)
+• parent(s)' name(s)

-- date the home ed program will begin
+• date the home ed program will begin

-- signature of the parent(s)
+• signature of the parent(s)

 Enrolling in Another Educational Option

-If you are ending your home ed program to enroll your child in a different educational setting - there are four options - you are required to meet the new school’s enrollment requirements and follow their procedures in addition to formally notifying your Participating Agency that you concluded your home ed program.
+If you are ending your home ed program to enroll your child in a different educational setting - there are four broad options - you are required to meet the new school’s enrollment requirements and follow their procedures in addition to formally notifying your Participating Agency that you concluded your home ed program.

 New Hampshire's education law, RSA 193:1, applies to children who are six years old as of September 30th of the current school year to age 18.
 Kindergarten is optional.
 Once a child is of "school age," there are four educational options for families to satisfy the education attendance requirements:

-- public education (local district or charter),
+1. public education (local district or charter),

-- private education,
+2. private education,

-- home education, or
+3. home education, or

-- the Education Freedom Account (EFA) program, new as of summer 2021.
+4. the Education Freedom Account (EFA) program, new as of summer 2021.

 These are separate and distinct enrollment options; each child's status determines which requirements and choices apply.
 Each educational pathway has unique requirements, standards, statutes, and rules.
 Refer to this infographic as a visual explanation.
 Our team leader, Amanda, also created this brief video to simply explain these four educational pathways.